ARCA.VISION

 PROOF 01

 SLM weights are orchestrated by our Rust-based control plane and served to the local inference gate over a loopback channel.
-Hot-swap is a pointer flip, not a process restart — the eBPF probes never detach.
-We've validated swap latency below the 2 ms context-aware budget across all eight cartridges.
+Hot-swap is a pointer flip, not a process restart.
+The eBPF probes never detach.
+The kernel-side heuristic keeps absorbing events the entire time.

 PROOF 02